mdejesus23/melnerdz-website/src/data/projects/studentathletezone..md

     'Supabase',
     'TinaCMS',
     'Astro Hybrid SSR',
+    'OpenAI',
+    'Supabase Edge Functions',
   ]
 link: 'https://studentathletezone.com/'
 repo: 'https://github.com/mdejesus23'
-shortDesc: The Student Athlete Zone is a feature-rich website developed for a client, incorporating responsive design, fuzzy search, pagination, technical SEO, and a hybrid SSR approach for optimized performance and user experience.
+shortDesc: The Student Athlete Zone is a feature-rich website developed for a client, incorporating responsive design, fuzzy search, pagination, technical SEO, a chatbot, and a hybrid SSR approach for optimized performance and user experience.
 ---

 The **Student Athlete Zone** is a dynamic and engaging platform developed for a client.
 This website leverages modern web technologies like Astro, Supabase, and TinaCMS to deliver a seamless user experience with efficient content management, search functionality, and high-performance features.
+Additionally, the site now features an interactive chatbot, powered by OpenAI, and an integrated Supabase Edge Function for real-time responses.

 ## Features:

+- <i class="fas fa-comments text-lblue"></i> **Chatbot Integration (OpenAI & Supabase Edge Function)**: Users can now interact with a chatbot powered by OpenAI for instant responses.
+The chatbot utilizes Supabase Edge Functions to fetch real-time data and enhance the conversation experience.

 - <i class="fas fa-mobile-alt text-lblue"></i> **Responsive Design**: Adapts seamlessly to various screen sizes, ensuring an optimal experience across all devices.